 Do you feel curious and enthusiastic about the ecovillage movement and the new story we live and tell?
 Maybe you are already a GEN Ambassador and you would like to tap more fully into your commitment and engagement to represent GEN and your region?

-This interactive course will familiarise you with a wide range of techniques, materials, practices and inspirations for public speaking, presenting skills, storytelling, GEN, and becoming an effective leader and ambassador for the regenerative movement.
-With a mix of learning materials, expert calls, live Q&As and a vibrant community of fellow participants.
+This self-paced course will familiarise you with a wide range of techniques, materials, practices and inspirations for public speaking, presenting skills, storytelling, GEN, and becoming an effective leader and ambassador for the regenerative movement.
+With a mix of learning materials, videos and exercises.

-This workshop is for you, if you want to:
+This self-paced course is for you, if you want to:

 - Get an in-depth look at the Global Ecovillage Network and become part of our GEN and Ambassadors networks